advocations/skype/Skype/Trusted-Application-API/docs/AnonymousMeetingJoin.md

     Request to join "https://meet.lync.com/contoso/testuser/1SD8D0WZ"
     ```

-4. The Service Application talks to the Trusted Application API using the discovery and authentication mechanism described [here](./MessagingCallFlow.md).
+4. The Service Application talks to the **Trusted Application API** using the discovery and authentication mechanism described [here](./MessagingCallFlow.md).

-    - The Service Application gets an anonymous application token, and a discover url, when it passes in the meeting url to the AnonApplicationsToken endpoint of the Trusted Application API.
+    - The Service Application gets an anonymous application token, and a discover url, when it passes in the meeting url to the AnonApplicationsToken endpoint of the **Trusted Application API**.
 The flow is as follow:

         1. **Discovery**
-            - Discover request - The Service Application also known as SaaS application(SA) discovers the location of the Trusted Application API (API).
+            - Discover request - The Service Application also known as SaaS application(SA) discovers the location of the **Trusted Application API**.

                  ```
                 GET https://noammeetings.resources.lync.com/platformservice/discover